keyvank/tsp/src/1-compute.md

             pass
 ```

-[MARKER]

-The `update()` method of the `Circuit` class tries to calculate the values of the wires by iterating through the transistors and calling their update method.
-In case of circuits with feedback loops, things are not going to work as expected with a single iteration of updates, and you may need to go through this loop several times before the circuit reaches a stable state.
-We introduce an extra method designed for reaching the exact purpose: `stabilize`.
-It basically performs update several times, until no changes is seen in the values of wires, i.e it gets stable.
+The `update()` method of the `Circuit` class calculates the values of the wires by iterating through the transistors and calling their update method.
+In circuits with feedback loops, a single iteration of updates may not be sufficient, and multiple iterations may be needed before the circuit reaches a stable state.
+To address this, we introduce an additional method specifically designed for this purpose: `stabilize()`.
+This method repeatedly performs updates until no changes are observed in the wire values, meaning the circuit has stabilized.

-Our `Circuit` class will also provide global `zero()` and `one()` wires to be used by components which need fixed 0/1 signals.
+Our `Circuit` class also provides global `zero()` and `one()` wires, which can be used by components requiring fixed `0` and `1` signals.
+These wires function like battery poles in our circuits.

-Our electronic components can be defined as methods which will add wires and transistors to a circuit.
-Let’s go through the implementation detail of some of them!
+Electronic components can be defined as functions that take a circuit as input and add wires and transistors to it.
+Let’s explore the implementation details of some of them!

 ## Life in a non-ideal world

-Digital circuits are effectively just logical expressions that are automatically calculated by the flow of electrons inside what we refer as gates.
-Logical expressions are defined on zeros and ones, but we just saw that wires in an electronic circuit are not guaranteed to be 0 or 1.
-So we have no choice but to re-define our gates and decide what their output should be in case of faulty inputs.
+Digital circuits are essentially logical expressions that are automatically evaluated by the flow of electrons through what we refer to as gates.
+Logical expressions are defined using zeros and ones, but as we have seen, wires in an electronic circuit are not always guaranteed to be either 0 or 1.
+Therefore, we must redefine our gates and determine their output in cases where the inputs are faulty.

-Take a NOT gate as an example.
-The truth table of a NOT gate in an ideal world is this:
+Consider a NOT gate as an example.
+In an ideal world, its truth table would be as follows:

 | A | NOT A |
 |---|-------|
 | 0 | 1     |
 | 1 | 0     |

-However, things are not ideal in the real-world, and wires connected to electronic logic gates could have unexpected voltages.
-Since a wire can have 4 different states in our emulation, our logic gates should also handle all the 4 states.
-This is the truth table of a NOT gate which gives you X outputs in case of X or Z inputs:
+However, the real world is not ideal, and wires connected to electronic logic gates can have unexpected voltages.
+Since a wire in our emulation can have four different states, our logic gates must be able to handle all four.
+The following is the definition of a NOT gate using our wire arithmetic.
+If the input to the NOT gate is `Z` or `X`, the output will be the faulty state `X`.

 | A | NOT A |
 |---|-------|